Risk Free Trial

 While some people may prefer the ability to readjust their snoring mouthpiece after it has been fitted, we find that this approach allows the device to slip out of adjustment too often.
 In contrast, PureSleep never slips out of adjustment.

 Of course!
-We include an individualized, postage-paid, self-adhesive return shipping label with every single order.
-So if you aren't fully satisfied for any reason -- or no reason at all, you don't need to call anyone, print anything or pay anything.
+We include an individualized, postage-paid, self-adhesive return shipping label with every single U.S. order (Amazon Prime orders excluded).* So if you aren't fully satisfied for any reason -- or no reason at all, you don't need to call anyone, print anything or pay anything.
 Just put your PureSleep device back into the shipping carton, tape it up, apply the self-adhesive return shipping label and drop it into the nearest USPS mailbox.

 Of course, you didn't just buy PureSleep to return it -- not matter how convenient it may be.
 So before you take that step, we encourage you to contact our customer support representatives.
 They have years of experience helping people just like you to get the most out of their PureSleep device.
 And if necessary, they'll even arrange to exchange your PureSleep for a new one at no cost to you.